ITAR is Not Just For Things That Go ‘Boom’ – Learn What You Need to Know

-ITAR stands for International Traffic in Arms Regulations and is administered by the Directorate of Defense Trade Controls (DDTC) of the State Department.
-The ITAR established under the Arms Export Control Act of 1976, which authorizes the president to control import, export and brokering of defense articles and defense services and requires registration of U.S. manufacturers, exporters and brokers of defense articles.
+ITAR stands for International Traffic in Arms Regulations; they are administered by the Directorate of Defense Trade Controls (DDTC) within the State Department.
+The ITAR were established under the Arms Export Control Act of 1976; it authorizes the president to control import, export and brokering of defense articles and defense services.

-All manufacturers, exporters and distributors of defense articles, related technical data and defense services as defined by ITAR are required to register with the DDTC.
-By registering with the DDTC you are confirming that you understand your organization’s requirements to comply with ITAR.
-See Schedule
+All manufacturers, exporters and distributors of defense articles, related technical data, and defense services as defined by ITAR are required to register with the DDTC.
+By registering with the DDTC you are confirming that you and your firm understands it’s requirements to comply with the ITAR.

 What You Will Learn